-This course examines critical business processes, systems controls, and IT audits through theories of Accounting Information Systems (AIS) and hands-on practice with auditing tools and enterprise systems.
-Case analyses and project assignments are designed to nurture professional competence in communicating objectives and procedures of internal control through proper systems documentation techniques, systems analysis and design methodologies, and assessment of information processing .
-The objective is to prepare the student to be effective AIS users, evaluators, designers, and auditors.
-Pre-requisite: ACT222; 3 credits
+This course examines critical business processes and IT audits through theories of Accounting Information Systems (AIS) and using auditing tools and enterprise systems.
+Case analyses and project assignments nurture professional competence in communicating objectives and procedures through systems documentation techniques, systems analysis and design methodologies, and information processing.

 3 ACT699 Forensic Accounting

-The coursework focuses on preventing, detecting, and investigating common types of internal and external fraud schemes.
-Case studies and hands-on analysis projects are designed to cultivate advanced understanding of sources of evidence, and methods of analysis of financial crime allegations.
-This course provides the culminating experience of Chatham University's MAcc program where student teams solve complex accounting problems by integrating and applying financial accounting and auditing skills acquired throughout the MAcc program.
-Therefore, this course should be one of the last courses taken in the MAcc Program.
-Pre-requisite: ACT410/510, ACT620, ACT573, ACT630; 3 credits
+Focuses on preventing, detecting, and investigating common types of internal and external fraud.
+Designed to cultivate advanced understanding methods of analysis of financial crime allegations.
+Provides the culminating experience of Chatham University's MAcc program.
+Should be one of the last courses taken in the MAcc Program.

 3 ACT540 Government and Non-Profit Accounting